bahrus/xtal-fragment/README.md

 The "from" attribute can look for an id in the same shadowDOM, **or** it can look for a property of the host element, which dependency injects the desired template.
 The latter takes precedence.

-If you delete xtal-wrap, it automatically deletes fieldset.
+If you delete xtal-wrap, it automatically deletes make-fieldset-expandable, fieldset.

 Exposes method extractContents() for moving.